JBlitzar/Text2Image/NOTES.md

 Jul 28:

 - Okay, `xa_clip_fid` is doing ok, but I think its time to pause training.
-I think I should resume `run1`, so I'm going to go ahead and do that.
+So far, `jxa` is our best, so I'm going to try to code up super-resolution.